pkpio/fitbit-googlefit/README.md

 1. Install dependencies
 -------------------
-This is python3 application so install all the dependencies using ```sudo pip3 install -r requirements.txt```
+This is a python3 application so install all the dependencies using ```sudo pip3 install -r requirements.txt```

 2. Fitbit setup